 Florian lurked in the shadows.
-His hand tightly gripped the hilt of the dagger hidden beneath the sleeve of his long black shirt.
-The street before him was empty, barring the old newspapers blowing about in the wind and the homeless woman in rags feeding the birds beneath the clock tower at the train station.
+Beneath the sleeve of his long black shirt, his hand gripped the hilt of his dagger.
+He kept his breath steady.
+The street before him was empty, barring the homeless woman in rags feeding the birds beneath the clock tower.
 He could barely make out her form in the thick fog drifting through the street.
-Night had come and the crowds had disappeared to their homes, leaving him in his hiding spot between two government buildings.
+The wind blew, sending trash rolling about.
+Night had come, and the crowds had disappeared to their homes, leaving him where he was concealed between two government buildings.
 He crouched in anticipation of his target’s arrival.

-The minister and the young woman who was his target appeared from the train station door.
-He recognized their silhouettes through the fog.
-The minister's wide berth was unmistakable beneath his bowler hat and the cane he always carried on his person.
+The wind blew, clearing some of the fog so Florian could see.
 The woman beside him looked nothing like him.
-Her name was Arianna, the adopted daughter of the man with her.
-The minister's pride and joy.
-She was tall and elegant, dressed in a dress of varying shades of bronze with Italian lace scattered about.
-Her dark hair piled up on her head, tied with intricate white ribbons and a flower-lined hat pinned to one side.
+Her name was Arianna.
+The minister's pride and joy, and his adopted daughter.
+She was tall and elegant, dressed in a dress of varying shades of bronze.
+Italian lace lined the hems of her skirts and circled her cuffs.
+Her dark hair was piled up on her head, tied with intricate white ribbons.
+A flower-lined hat was pinned to one side, completing the look.
 She was the most vibrant thing in sight in the dark street.
-A perfect doll covered in rainbows only money could afford.
-If she were gone, the minister would come to pieces and drop out of the race, and Florian along with many others in his group would receive a handsome payout, enough to cover all their monthly rent and food.
+A perfect doll covered in rainbows, only money could afford.

-It was people like the minister who had driven his kind to the slums - to the desperation of doing whatever they could to survive, even if it meant stealing or killing to live.
-His mother and father had died during the plague from the poor hygiene leaving him and his siblings to starve out on the streets.
+It was people like the minister who had driven his kind to the slums, to the desperation of doing whatever they could to survive.
+His mother and father had died during the plague from poor hygiene, leaving him and his siblings to starve on the streets.
 They lived, piled into small apartments in slums, sleeping on top of each other.
 All his life, Florian had begged for food in the prominent areas of town, but they all laughed and drove him away with their canes and aristocratic sneers.
 In the rest of the city, no one could afford to help.
 He had fallen in with a group of assassins who had trained and fed him.
 It brought him such pleasure to bring down people like the minister.
 They deserved it.

-Together, the minister and Arianna walked down the steps and crossed the road towards him in a heated discussion.
-They settled themselves feet away waiting at the taxi stand just beyond the entrance to the alleyway.
+Together, the minister and Arianna walked down the steps and crossed the road towards him.
+The air was filled with the clipped words of a heated discussion.
+They settled themselves feet away, waiting at the taxi stand just beyond the entrance to the alleyway.
 Arianna was so close.

 Arianna hesitated and turned back to face the minister, “…but father, you know the people on the eastern side of town need supplies.
 Why can’t you talk the other politicians into helping them?”